mwbowers/mwbowers.github.io/concepts/enhancements/new-application-features.md

 <br>

 ### Client-side development
-As a Web Application, Monarch Core Applications can take advantage of the many third-party or open-source JavaScript based libraries.
+As a Web Application, Monarch Applications can take advantage of the many third-party or open-source JavaScript based libraries.
 One example would be to use Advanced Charting libraries to improve the presentation of tabular data.
 Please consult [Adding a Chart to Page](https://asna.github.io/SunFarm/adding-chart-to-page/).

 <br>

 ## Improving Existing User Interface.
-If the Legacy Application had all the features your Business needs, but needs to be enhanced to provide a better User Interface, the best is to stay in the QSys Architecture and apply techniques such as the ones described in [Enhancing ASNA Monarch Nomad Migration Guide](https://asna.github.io/SunFarm/).
+If the Legacy Application had all the features your Business needs, but needs to be enhanced to provide a better User Interface, the best is to stay in the QSys Architecture and apply techniques such as the ones described in [Enhancing ASNA Monarch Migration Guide](https://asna.github.io/SunFarm/).

 <br>